-The marvelous citadel of Machu Picchu
+Group of tourists at the marvelous Inca citadel of Machu Picchu

 Choquequirao Trek to Machu Picchu 8 Days